-Far too often, those who discuss Arctic methane emissions jump immediately to dramatic considerations of the immense methane hydrate deposits there.
-These undoubtedly constitute one of the greatest global threats for the future progress of climate change (and whether or not we are already preconditioning significant hydrate deposits for inevitable future releases should be a major concern today), but currently hydrate is likely not the major source of Arctic methane emissions.
+Those who discuss Arctic methane emissions often jump to dramatic considerations of methane hydrate deposits there.
+Whether or not we are preconditioning significant hydrate deposits for inevitable future releases should be a major concern, but currently hydrate is likely not the major source of Arctic methane emissions.
 This tendency to concentrate too much on hydrates is, ironically, not only true of those who sensationalize the threats of sudden warming, but even of those striving to take an extremely measured tone in discussing the inherently huge risks at hand, such as The World Wildlife Fund’s major report, Arctic Climate Feedbacks: Global Implications.

 1250, however, being a group focused on near-term climate, is concerned with the potential for relatively small step-increases in Arctic emissions, and how such small steps might interact with our emissions mitigation strategies, altering our immediate options.

 What is said too infrequently in such discussions is that an uncomfortably high proportion of current estimated Arctic methane releases come from sources which are very poorly understood, and that could conceivably change considerably in the very near future.
 For example, both the HIPPO program and researchers at the Wegener Institute have estimated emissions from an unexpected source – the ocean surface itself – which demands far more scrutiny in predicting near-term evolution of Arctic conditions.